SQuASH-bench/SQuASH/surrogate_models/README.md

 ## Usage

+⚙️ Configure Settings (Optional)

+You can adjust the structure of surrogate models by modifying configuration files under the `config/` directory.
+These settings allow for easy customization without changing the core code.

+**What you can configure:**

+- 🧱 **Model Hyperparameters**
+  Define architecture-specific parameters like embedding dimensions, number of layers, dropout ratios, etc.

+- ⚙️ **Training Settings**
+  Customize batch size, learning rate, epochs, optimizer settings, and evaluation metrics.

+- 🧬 **Gate Sets and Circuit Parameters**
+  Change the basis gate set, depth limits, or quantum circuit properties used for QAS.

+- 📁 **Paths and Storage**
+  Set locations for saving models, logs, and generated data.

+> 💡 Tip: Default configurations are automatically loaded, but you can override them by editing the relevant `.json` or `.py` files in `config/`.

 ### Dataset Creation and Conversion
 - Use utilities in the `util` directory to convert quantum circuits (in QASM 3.0 format) to PyTorch Geometric Data objects.
 - Example: